 It has also been reported that the UK government is considering new laws against streaming pirated content, but discussions are at an early stage

-The Motion Picture Association of America will stand cheek by jowl with those European film and TV industries fighting to preserve territorial licensing
+The Motion Picture Association of America will stand cheek by jowl with those European film and TV industries fighting to preserve territorial licensing monopolies in Europe.

 In an interview with Variety, MPAA chairman Christopher Dodd said he would be playing a supportive role in the European industry's efforts to air its objections to a proposal for borderless access in Europe to movies and TV online.
-The chief
+The

-rights in their own home country.
+cleared the rights in their own home country.

-Although rights-holders would be allowed to opt out of such arrangements and retain their rights in other E.U. countries, entertainment execs fear that most European producers won't have the bargaining power to insist on that in their negotiations with
+Although rights-holders would be allowed to opt out of such arrangements and retain their rights in other E.U. countries, entertainment execs fear that most European producers won't have the bargaining power to insist on that in their

-the big broadcasters they rely on to finance their work.
+negotiations with the big broadcasters they rely on to finance their work.

 Opposition to the commission's proposal for pan-EU digital licensing of broadcaster programming is led by France and Germany.
 France's Ministry of Culture had openly expressed its opposition.
-The upper house of Germany's parliament has also expressed
+The upper house of Germany's parliament has also

-concern over whether the commission sufficiently takes into account rights-holders' interests.
+expressed concern over whether the commission sufficiently takes into account rights-holders' interests.

 Changes to the penalties for online copyright infringement could leave UK citizens vulnerable to blackmail by unscrupulous companies that demand payment for alleged copyright infringements.

 Proposals in the Digital Economy Bill would mean that anyone found guilty of online copyright infringement could now get up to ten years in prison.
-These changes could be misused by companies, such as Goldeneye International, which send threatening
+These changes could be misused by companies, such as Goldeneye International, which send

-letters about copyright infringement.
+threatening letters about copyright infringement.
 Typically, the letters accuse the recipients of downloading files illegally and demand that they pay hundreds of pounds or be taken to court.

 Often they refer to downloaded pornographic content, to shame the recipients into paying rather than challenging the company in court.
-The Citizens Advice Bureau has criticised "unscrupulous solicitors and companies acting on behalf of copyright
+The Citizens Advice Bureau has criticised "unscrupulous solicitors and companies acting on behalf of

-owners" who take part in such "pay up or else schemes".
+copyright owners" who take part in such "pay up or else schemes".
 It advises people who receive such letters to seek legal advice rather than simply paying them.